GTmetrix Performance Blog

 Test your unoptimized page on GTmetrix to establish baseline performance.

-We recommend logging in (or creating a free account if you haven’t done so already) to analyze your site with GTmetrix as you’ll be able to keep better track of your website performance with Daily monitoring and History Graphs.
+We recommend logging in (or creating a free account if you haven’t done so already) to analyze your site with GTmetrix as you’ll be able to keep better track of your website performance with Daily Monitoring and History Graphs.

 It’s also worth re-analyzing your page on GTmetrix after each optimization step so that you can see which items are big wins, and which steps possibly make things worse.